This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 • Place the apple slices in the bottom crust (make sure you discard the juices).

-• Roll out remaining dough and place on top of the apples.
+• Roll out the remaining dough and place it on top of the apples.
 Trim, seal, and flute edges.

 • Cut slits in the top to allow steam to escape.

-• Brush egg wash over the crust and sprinkle with the coarse sugar.
+• Brush the crust with egg wash and sprinkle with coarse sugar.

 • Bake: